Ray helps D’backs avoid sweep, beat Brewers 5-2

+MILWAUKEE (AP) — Robbie Ray convinced Diamondbacks manager Torey Lovullo to allow him to finish the fifth inning, and it paid off.

-MILWAUKEE (AP) — Robbie Ray returned from the injured list and pitched five scoreless innings, Eduardo Escobar and Christian Walker each homered, and the Arizona Diamondbacks beat the Milwaukee Brewers 5-2 Sunday to avoid a series sweep.
+Ray returned from the injured list and pitched five scoreless innings, Eduardo Escobar and Christian Walker each homered, and Arizona beat the Milwaukee Brewers 5-2 Sunday to avoid a series sweep.

+“I bartered with him.
+I negotiated with him,” said Lovullo of Ray before sending the left-hander out in the fifth.
+“He doesn’t let me down very often.”

 Ray (11-7) had been out since Aug.
 14 due to lower back spasms.
-He allowed three hits, walked four and struck out six in five innings.
-The left-hander has thrown 18 2/3 consecutive scoreless innings against the Brewers.
+He allowed three hits, walked four and struck out six on 103 pitches.

+“It felt good to get back out there and help the team get a win,” Ray said.
+“I felt like my stuff was good.
+I felt like I was around the zone all day today.
+They took some really good at-bats, laid off some really good pitches, but overall I felt like I pitched really well.”

 After scoring one run over the first two games of the series, Arizona scored twice in the first inning.
 Ketel Marte led off with a single, Tim Locastro reached on a fielder’s choice and Walker hit a drive to the left field bleachers.
 It was Walker’s 23rd home run of the season and his fourth of the team’s eight hits in the series at that point.